How To Home Educate In The UK (Relax- It’s Easier Than It Sounds!)

 How To Assess Your Homeschooled Child

 This is easy- don’t!
+At least not in the traditional sense of tests and grades.
 There are three things that you should be looking for in a homeschooled child.
 These are: are they happy, are they healthy, are they developing?

-If you think that it is better for your child to learn vaguely the same things as their school peers- for example if you are planning to homeschool for a certain length of time and then your child will return to school- you can use the National Curriculum Handbook for Primary Teachers and the framework for Secondary teachers here.
+If you think that it is better for your child to learn vaguely the same things as their school peers- for example if you are planning to homeschool for a certain length of time and then your child will return to school- you can choose from these homeschool curriculums or use the National Curriculum Handbook for Primary Teachers and the framework for Secondary teachers here.